|

 family settled in the City

-of Monroe for a while but
+of Monroe for a few years.

 within a couple of decades,